Sewahenre Senebmiu: Gebelein, stela (BM EA 24898)

 A fragment of a limestone stele discovered by G.W.
 Fraser in 1893 in Gebelein and now in the British Museum (BM EA 24898) bears the mention "The son of Ra, of his body, Senebmiu".
 The stele once depicted the king wearing the double crown and probably making an offering, but most of the relief is lost.

 Deir el-Bahri, naos (Cairo JE 46196)

 An attestation of Senebmiu was uncovered in the mortuary temple of Mentuhotep II at Deir el-Bahri, where the side of a small naos is inscribed with the king's titulary.

 Qurna, staff (Moscow I.1.a.
 1801, a, b)

 A staff bearing the king's prenomen and inscribed for the "Royal sealer, overseer of marshland dwellers Senebni" was found in a now-lost tomb in Qurna on the west bank of the Nile opposite Karnak.

 Karnak King List

-The Karnak king list entry 49, redacted during the reign of Thutmose III, mentions his prenomen Sewahenre.
+The Karnak king list entry 49, redacted during the reign of Thutmose III, mentions his prenomen Sewahenre after Sekhemre Wahkhau Rahotep.